SVargo7/GLY4930-Final-Project-Elevation-Change/README.md

    - year of new data
    - 4 coordinates from the data's location

+### NOTE:
+The color maps chosen were specifically selected for underwater areas, and will therefore will appear misleading above sea level.

 ## Author
 The project was authored by Sydney Vargo.